 “No journey is the same.”

 Making changes can be difficult because it requires making adjustments to the way that we live, choosing a different routine.
-The impact of these changes can add up, especially if everyone decides for move forward together.
-Kelsey believes that it is a choice, “ultimately, it is really is up to me.
+The impact of these changes can add up, especially if everyone decides to move forward together.
+Kelsey believes that it is a choice: “Ultimately, it is really is up to me.
 Up to each and every one of us individually to make a change.”

 So often we think of committing to a sustainable lifestyle as an extreme or dramatic change to our lives.
 This can be prohibitive for people who may be considering taking steps towards a sustainable lifestyle.
 We need to create “this little space where people can feel welcome…come as they are, start where they are, and start making choices at their own pace.”

-Kelsey argues for taking small steps to reach an accumulative, long-term goal.
-“Its small steps, and I always say, don’t guilt yourself, don’t feel bad because you cant do it all at once.
+Kelsey argues for taking incremental adjustments to reach an accumulative, long-term goal.
+“It’s small steps, and I always say, don’t guilt yourself, don’t feel bad because you can’t do it all at once.
 That is where the overwhelm comes in.
-I don’t like using guilt as a tool, and would rather use benchmarks to say, this is where Im at, and this is how far I have come.
+I don’t like using guilt as a tool, and would rather use benchmarks to say, this is where I’m at, and this is how far I have come.
 Take it one step at a time.”